 The Utah NATTS site at Bountiful, DAQ's primary toxics data gathering site, was supplemented by two additional sites: West Valley and Lindon.
-Both additional sites were equipped with Partisol 2025 instruments for sequential $PM{10}$ monitoring, as well as an ATEC 2200-2 Toxic Air Sampler for simultaneous carbonyl and volatile organic compound (VOC) sample collection.
-The $PM{10}$ samples were collected on the standard 47mm Teflon filters.
+Both additional sites were equipped with Partisol 2025 instruments for sequential PM{10} monitoring, as well as an ATEC 2200-2 Toxic Air Sampler for simultaneous carbonyl and volatile organic compound (VOC) sample collection.
+The PM{10} samples were collected on the standard 47mm Teflon filters.
 To avoid interference from barcode ink during analysis, unmarked filters were used.
 All the sites operated on the standard 2015 EPA 1-in-3 day sampling schedule.

 The West Valley site was located at the Air Monitoring Center (AMC), approximately two miles from the previous toxics monitoring site that was operational in West Valley between 2000 and 2002.
 Because of the shelter temperature and sampling line restrictions, the toxics air sampler was installed inside a sampling shed at the rear of the center.
 A single-port glass manifold attached to a small electrical blower was used to minimize residence time during VOC and carbonyl sampling.
 Clean, stainless steel tubing was used for the sampling lines between the manifold and the sampler.
 The particle sampler was installed on the roof of the AMC building to avoid obstructions during sampling.
 The total horizontal distance between the two samplers was less than 50 meters.
 The sampling instrumentation at Lindon was installed at the current Lindon (LN) monitoring site.
 The ATEC sampler at Lindon was also sampling through stainless steel tubing and a single-port glass manifold attached to a blower inside the shelter.
-The PM10 sampler was installed on the roof of the same shelter.
+The PM10 sampler was installed on the roof of the roof of the same shelter.

 Both Lindon and West Valley toxics samplers operated in the low-flow mode for carbonyl sampling with a rate of 0.50 liters per minute at standard temperature and pressure.
 Toxic VOCs were collected in evacuated, trace-level certified electropolished (SUMMA) stainless steel canisters.
-Carbonyl and $PM{10}$ blanks were collected every tenth sample.
+Carbonyl and PM10 blanks were collected every tenth sample.

 The Bountiful station operated on a 1-in-6 day schedule staggered with the EPA's regular 1-in-6 day pattern to achieve the resulting 1-in-3 day frequency.
-A proprietary TRI Inc. sampler, which is standard

-NATTS equipment, was used for carbonyl and VOC sampling.
-A manual Partisol 2000 sampler, also a part of NATTS, was used for PM ${10}$ collection.
+A proprietary TRI Inc. sampler, which is standard NATTS equipment, was used for carbonyl and VOC sampling.
+A manual Partisol 2000 sampler, also a part of NATTS, was used for PM10 collection.

 DAQ contracted Atmospheric Analysis & Consulting, Inc. (AA&C) to perform TO-11a (carbonyl) and TO-15 (VOC) analyses.
 Table 1 shows the analytes reported by these methods.
-Utah State Health Laboratories performed ion chromatography analyses to determine the levels of manganese, arsenic,
+Utah State Health Laboratories performed ion chromatography analyses to determine the levels of manganese, arsenic, cadmium, and lead, which are the four metals that were found at health-relevant concentrations in the previous study1.
+Chromium (VI) was not analyzed as it required a separate sampling and analytical methods beyond of the budget of this study.